-6.4.
+6.3.1.
 Client Acting on Behalf of an Anonymous User

-When a client is accessing resources on behalf of an anonymous user, the following format and processing rules apply:

-- The grant type HTTP request parameter MUST indicate the assertion format. - The assertion HTTP parameter MUST contain the serialized assertion as in a format indicated by the grant_type parameter. - The Issuer of the assertion MUST identify the entity that issued the assertion as recognized by the Authorization Server.
-If the assertion is self-issued, the Issuer SHOULD be the client_id.
-If the assertion was issued by a Security Token Service (STS), the Issuer SHOULD identify the STS as recognized by the Authorization Server. - The Principal SHOULD indicate to the Authorization Server that the client is acting on-behalf of an anonymous user as defined by the Authorization Server.
+When a client is accessing resources on behalf of an anonymous user, the Subject indicates to the Authorization Server that the client is acting on-behalf of an anonymous user as defined by the Authorization Server.
 It is implied that authorization is based upon additional criteria, such as additional attributes or claims provided in the assertion.
 For example, a client may present an assertion from a trusted issuer asserting that the bearer is over 18 via an included claim.
-In this case, no additional information about the user's identity is included yet all the data needed to issue an access token is present. - The Audience of the assertion MUST identify the Authorization Server and MAY be the URL of the Token Endpoint. - The Authorization Server MUST validate the assertion's signature to verify the Issuer of the assertion.
+In this case, no additional information about the user's identity is included, yet all the data needed to issue an access token is present.